In this page

 Taking part in the ILO programme should be part of your continued personal and professional development.
 Your line manager and organisation must be fully supportive of your application.

-We source a wide range of projects with a diverse group of established partners in 3 very different countries: Uganda, Lesotho and Namibia.
+We source a wide range of projects with a diverse group of established partners in 4 very different countries: Uganda Lesotho, Namibia, and Somaliland.

 In the Mbale region of Uganda our partners tend to be smaller non-governmental organisations (NGOs).
 They are struggling with policy development, staff management and development, service delivery and fundraising.
 Uganda is also home to the Mbale Tree Planting project funded by the Welsh Government.
 We often use ILO placements to assist with the delivery of this innovative project.